oduku1/Omar_Dukureh_Capstone_Final/Omar_Dukureh_Sprint_1/README.md

 # NBA Player Performance Prediction
 ## Problem Area:
 My area of interest is sports analytics, especially within the realm of basketball.
-One major challenge in this field is estimating how well a player will perform across an entire season, considering factors like team trades, injuries, player development, and changing team dynamics.
+One major challenge in this field is estimating how well a player will perform across an entire season.
 Traditional stats like points per game and field goal percentage are helpful but don't always give a full picture when projecting long-term outcomes.
-My project will aim to predict season-long stats—such as total points, rebounds, and assists—for NBA players in upcoming seasons wiwth more advanced metrics like usage rate, true shooting percentage, and advanced defensive metrics.
+My project will aim to predict season-long stats—such as total points, rebounds, and assists—for NBA players in upcoming seasons with more advanced metrics like usage rate, true shooting percentage, and advanced defensive metrics.

 ## Affected Stakeholders
 This project will benefit NBA teams, analysts, bettors, and users of fantasy basketball software.
 Teams can use these long-term projections to plan trades, rotations, and development strategies.
 Fantasy basketball players and sports bettors can gain an edge by anticipating breakout seasons or underperforming players.
 Analysts can use these models to explore broader trends and player trajectories.